mohamadHarith/go-then/README.md

 Inspired by Javascript's [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), go-then is a library that attempts to allow non-blocking execution of codes using goroutines, channels and wait groups.

+This repository is under active development.
+Any contribution is highly appreciated. ^_^

 Sample Javascript Promise

 ```javascript